korjavin/crewai-observability/tasks/task13.md

 **Description:**

-Create unit tests for the custom tools in `src/crewai_observability/tools/google_tools.py`.
+Create unit tests for the custom tools in `src.crewai_observability/tools/google_tools.py`.

+**Note:** If you are having trouble mocking the Google API calls, please refer to `task13_remediation.md` for guidance.

 **Requirements:**